deltadaedalus/vudu/README.md

 | `vudu.graphics.drawCircle(color, duration, x, y, r, [w])` | draws a circle with radius `r` around the point `x, y`, with edge width `w` |
 | `vudu.graphics.drawText(color, duration, x, y, text)` | prints `text` at position `x, y`|

+This list is not exhaustive, there is more functionality which is currently internal, but will be exposed down the line.

 ###Some Useful Bits